NithinPasula/Healthy_Diet_and_Nutrition_Recommendation_System/README.md

 <h1 align="center">🍽️ Healthy Diet and Nutrition Recommendation System</h1>
 <p align="center">
- This repository contains the official implementation of the Healthy Diet and Nutrition Recommendation System, which delivers customized meal plans and nutritional advice powered by advanced machine learning, developed as a technical project for the recruitment process at <strong>JTP Co.
+ This repository contains the official implementation of the Healthy Diet and Nutrition Recommendation System, a machine learning-based web application that provides personalized meal plans and nutritional advice.
+Developed as part of the recruitment process at <strong>JTP Co.
 LTD.</strong>
 </p>

 <p align="center">